Kefka Palazzo

 Kefka Palazzo (ケフカ・パラッツォ, Kefuka Parattso) is a fictional character and the main antagonist of the 1994 role-playing video game Final Fantasy VI, developed by Square.
 Yoshitaka Amano created his visual design and director Yoshinori Kitase wrote his scenes.
 He is one of the most well-known and well-received villains in the Final Fantasy series.
 He was given a featured role in the fighting game Dissidia Final Fantasy and its sequels.
-He also appears as an enemy boss character in games including Theatrhythm Final Fantasy, Final Fantasy Artniks, Final Fantasy XIV: Stormblood, and Final Fantasy All the Bravest.
+He also appears as an enemy boss character in games including Theatrhythm Final Fantasy, Final Fantasy Artniks, Final Fantasy XIV, and Final Fantasy All the Bravest.

 Kefka is first introduced as the court mage of Emperor Gestahl.
 Over the course of the game, he reveals himself to be a nihilistic psychopath, gone mad from the cruel experiments that gave him his magical powers.
 When Gestahl is poised to seize the source of magic in the world, Kefka betrays him and takes it for himself.
 With his new godlike powers, Kefka rules the remains of a ruined world with an iron fist.

 Kefka is considered one of the most memorable video game villains ever created, with critics and fans noting his intense hatred and maniacal laughter as defining characteristics.
 He has also been compared to the Joker from the Batman franchise.